Why I Use The Word Widow, Even Though I Wasn't Married

 It is essential that we grant grieving people the permission to navigate their grief and to redefine their relationship to the one they have lost however they see fit.
 For me, Michelle and many others, using the word widow has allowed me to redefine my relationship with my late fiancé on my own terms and to take ownership of my story.

-I hoped I’d never be associated with the word but it is one of my life’s greatest honours to have loved Ben, and to be his widow.
+I hoped I’d never be associated with the word but it is one of my life’s greatest honors to have loved Ben, and to be his widow.

 Lotte Bowser has written a guide to grief called Now What?
 A Guide To Navigating Life After Loss and you can follow her journey on Instagram.